-This variation I think is tastier and more popular.
-To make the dough, it requires 2 major steps which you will learn of below.
+This variation I think, is tastier and more popular.
+Making the dough, it requires 2 major steps which you will learn of below.
 I learned this first hand from my mom while I watched her make it.
 She always makes baking look so effortless.
 All our family friends love my mom’s knafeh too so I definitely wanted to share it with you guys.

 Feel free to check out these other traditional Middle Eastern desserts:

 I cant wait for you to impress your family and friends with this showstopping dessert!